 Modern work, especially in corporate environments, is largely sedentary yet mentally intense.
 Long hours at desks, constant screen exposure, and high-performance expectations create a unique type of stress: quiet but relentless.

-Full body massage directly addresses this tension at its source.
+A professional full body massage in corporate wellness plans directly addresses this tension at its source.
+Physically, massage helps:

 • Reduce muscle tightness from prolonged sitting